Providers

 What happens when the family doctor retires?

-The number of GPs is steadily decreasing due to increasing retirements and a shortage of new recruits.
-What happens to the patients who therefore have to find a new provider?
+The number of general practitioners is steadily decreasing due to increasing retirements and a lack of new professionals.
+What happens to the patients who must find a new healthcare provider as a result?

 Linn Hjalmarsson